Multiplying Fractions Lesson Plan for Teachers

 Lesson Objective:

-• Students will learn and apply estimation techniques to solve problems.
+• Students will be able to use percents to solve real-world problems.

 • Materials: